course-details-portlet

 Learning methods and activities

 This course will consist of lectures and seminars with obligatory attendance (minimum 80% participation).
 Each lecture will be based on readings and audio-visual case studies.
 The lectures will also incorporate student discussions and group activities.
-In addition, the course will include guest lectures, a trip to music archives, a dance/music workshop and a short fieldtrip exercise.
+In addition, the course may include guest lectures, a trip to music archives, a dance/music workshop and a short fieldtrip exercise.
 It is expected that students will be prepared to discuss the set texts and their views on them at each lecture.
 Students are also required to keep a journal/diary charting their learning after each class.
 One week before the submission of semester essays, students will be required to give and receive peer-feedback on assignments.

 Compulsory assignments